A5hleyRich/buddypress-admin-only-profile-fields/readme.txt

 = 1.2 =

-* Buddypress Compatibility Fix
+* New visibility options
-* Addition of Admin-Editable Visibility Field Option
+* Bug fixes

 = 1.1.1 =